Kay2dan/jekyll-ideal-image-slider/README.md

 {% endfor %}
 ```

-Don't forget to change the locations to point towards wherever you have placed the Ideal Image Slider javascript and CSS files.
+Be sure to change the paths to point the location of Javascript and CSS files in your site.

 You can selectively include these files.
-The plugin sets `slider_active` to `true` for each page or post with a slider tag.
+The plugin sets `slider_active` to `true` for each page or post with a slider.
 Using the code below, CSS and Javascript will be loaded only for those pages with sliders, and on page indexes.
-(Sometimes an image slider will appear on a page index, especially if you're using excerpts.)
+(Sometimes an image slider will appear on a page index, for example in post excerpts.)

 ```
 {% if page.slider_active or page.index %}